-1. Valvate 2.
+- 1. Valvate 2.
 Twisted 3.
 Descendingly imbricate 4.
-Ascendingly, imbricate 5.
-Quincuncial described as twisted. (e.g.) corolla of Neriu.n odorum.

-1. Valvate: Margins of segments just touching one another, But not overlapping. (e.g.) Anona squomosa.
-2. Twisted: When overlapping is regular in one directions so that one margin overlaps the next member on one side while itsother margin is being overlapped by its adjacent member it is-
+Ascendingly imbricate 5.
+Quincuncial - 1.
+Valvate: Margins of segments just touching one another.
+But not overlapping. (e.g.) Anona squomosa.

-3. Imbricate: The margin of perianth lobes overlap one another in an irregular manner.
-One lobe is internal being overlapped on both the margins and one lobe is external.

-- (a) descendingly imbricate: Here there is a large posterior petal which overlaps the two lateral wing petals which in turn overlap the united keel petals.
-This ischaracteristic of Papilionaceous corolla. (e.g.) Crotaleria verrucosa. - (b) Ascendingly imbricate: Here the anterior petal overlapsthe other petals. (e.g.) corolla of Ceaselpinia pulcherrima...

-4. Quincuncial: Two perianth lobes completely overlapsothers, while two others are completely being overlapped by others.
-Among the two edges of the fifth perianth one edge overlaps the adjacent while the other edge is being overlapped by the adjacent perianth.
+- 2. Twisted: When overlapping is regular in one directions that one margin overlaps the next member on one side while its other margin is being overlapped by its adjacent member it is described as twisted. (e.g.) corolla of Nerium odorum. - 3.
+Imbricate: The margin of perianth lobes overlap one another in an irregular manner.
+One lobe is internal being overlapped on both the margins and one lobe is external. - (a) descendingly imbricate: Here there is a large posterior petal which overlaps the two lateral wing petals which in turn overlap the united keel petals.
+This ischaracteristic of Papilionaceous corolla. (e.g.) Grotaleria verrucosa. - (b) Ascendingly imbricate: Here the anterior petal overlapsthe other petals. (e.g.) corolla of Ceaselpinia pulcherrima. - 4.
+Quincuncial: Two perianth lobes completely overlapothers, while two others are completely being overlapped by others.
+Among the two edges of the fifth perianth one edge overlaps the adjacent while the other edge is being overlapped by the adjacentperianth.